DCOR-dev/dcor-docs/docs/sec_user_guide/access.rst

   Beware of the `dataset ambiguity`: On DCOR, a dataset (or package) contains a number of resources.
 You would call one of those resources a dataset in dclab.
-In other words, on DCOR a dataset consists of multiple RT-DC files while with :func:`dclab.new_dataset` you always ever only open one resource.
+In other words, on DCOR a dataset consists of multiple DC files while with :func:`dclab.new_dataset` you always ever only open one resource.

 Another very useful tool in DCOR-Aid is the ``APIInterrogator`` class